 8. The diameter of the outlet discharge line shall be at least the size of the inlet pipe and in no event less than four inches.

-9. Such separator shall be visually inspected by the POTW Authority to verify compliance with the treatment requirements of this general permit prior to backfilling and shall be approved in writing by the POTW Authority.
+9. Such separator shall be visually inspected by the POTW Authority to verify compliance with the treatment requirements of this general permit, if not previously permitted by the POTW Authority or the commissioner, prior to backfilling and shall be approved in writing by the POTW Authority.

 (ii) If the POTW Authority has determined that a registrant’s site does not have the adequate space to install the oil/grit separator specified in Section 5(f)(12)(A)(i) above, the POTW Authority may approve in writing the installation of an alternate oil/grit separator (“separator”) treatment technology for the treatment of no more than 500 gallons per day of vehicle maintenance wastewater.
 Such alternative treatment technology shall be designed in accordance with the standards promulgated by the American Petroleum Institute (“API”) for oily-water separation, as described in API Publication 421, entitled “Design and Operation of Oil-Water Separators” dated February 1990 and, at a minimum, meet the following requirements: